estatewatch/11ty-estatewatch/src/pages/ballots.md

 Ballots came about in 2018 through campaigning that led to the publication of the Mayor of  London’s [Good Practice Guide to Estate Regeneration](https://www.london.gov.uk/sites/default/files/better-homes-for-local-people-the-mayors-good-practice-guide-to-estate-regeneration.pdf).

 Around half of London's [estates under threat](https://www.estatewatch.london/underthreat/estatesatrisk/) (51 estates) were [exempted](https://www.london.gov.uk/sites/default/files/25.11.2021_for_website_-_list_of_exemptions.pdf) from the ballot requirement by the Mayor, on the basis that they had already been allocated funding (even if many of these funding agreements have since expired).
+This includes many of the largest estates like the Aylesbury, South Acton and Grahame Park estates.

 <div class="w-50 mx-auto">
 {% picture "https://www.estatewatch.london/images/ajkhan.png", "alt text" %}